Left Vs Right

 The Cal Tech group subsequently worked with these patients in a series of ingenious and subtle tests that revealed the separated functions of the two hemispheres.
 The test provided surprising new evidence that each hemisphere in a sense, perceives its own reality.
 The verbal half of the brain -the left brain- dominates most of the time in individuals with intact brains as well as in the split- brain patients.
 Using ingenious procedures Cal Tech group tested and found evidence that the right, non-speaking half of the brain also experiences, responses with feelings, and processes information on its own.

-In addition the scientists also examined the different ways in which the two hemispheres process information.
+In addition, the scientists also examined the different ways in which the two hemispheres process information.
 Evidence accumulated showing that the mode of the left hemisphere is verbal and analytical, while that of right is non-verbal and global.
 According to Jerre Levy the mode of processing used by right brain is rapid, complex, whole-pattern, spatial and perceptual-processing that is not only different from but comparable in complexity to the left brains’ verbal analytic mode.
 Additionally, Levy found indications that the two modes of processing tend to interfere with each other preventing maximal performance.

 Based on the evidence of the split-brain studies, the view came up gradually that the both the hemispheres use high level, cognitive modes which, though different, involve thinking, reasoning, and complex mental functioning.